 BYOB is freely available, and can be downloaded and installed on your own computer.
-The first step is to go to the BYOB web site at http://byob.berkeley.edu/ and click the "download" link.
+We don't use the latest version of BYOB since it doesn't have the large set of built-in sprites that older versions had, so you need to get a "version 3" of BYOB (version 3.1.1 is the one we use in the labs).
+To install on your own computer, the first step is to go to the BYOB web site at http://byob.berkeley.edu/ and scroll down to "BYOB (old version) Downloads."
 There is a Windows installer link - depending on which browser you use, the exact series of steps you will follow is slightly different, but you basically want to download and run the installer.
 Instructions for Apple Macintosh and Linux systems are also included on that web page.